Ties, Tails and Spectra: On Rank-Based Dependency Measures in High Dimensions

 Moreover, Kendall's $\tau$ is a U-statistic and, by standard asymptotic theory, it can be shown that it is asymptotically normal \cite{vandervaart:1998}.
 Now, let us turn to higher dimensional observations, such as the columns of the data matrix $\X$.
 Then, the empirical Kendall's $\tau$ of $\bfX$ is defined as the $p\times p$ matrix $\boldsymbol{\tau}=(\tau_{ij})$ with entries

 In this sense, the matrix $\boldsymbol{\tau}$ can be seen as a natural multivariate extension of the coefficient $\tau$.
 In the context of discrete data, Kendall's $\tau_B$ is more suitable adjusting for ties (for a definition, see \cite{agresti2010analysis}).
 It aligns with the usual Kendall's $\tau$ in the case that the data follow a continuous distribution.
-However, it turns out that neither $\boldsymbol\tau$ nor the multivariate version of $\tau_B$ admit a distribution-free LSD, and the required scaling is not readily apparent (for more details, see Remark \ref{remark_scaling_D}).
+However, it turns out that neither $\boldsymbol\tau$ nor the multivariate version of $\tau_B$, i.e., the matrix of pairwise $\tau_B$ coefficients, admit a distribution-free LSD (in the presence of ties), and the required scaling is not readily apparent (for more details, see Remark \ref{remark_scaling_D}).
+For discrete distributions, the $\tau_{ij}$'s will in general have different variances and $\E[\tau_{ii}]=\P(X_{i1}\neq X_{i2})< 1$.
+This constitutes a major difference to the case of continuous distributions.
+Additional insight can be gained from the very recent works \cite{benaych:espana:2026, shevade:bhattacharjee:2026}.
 Hence, it becomes imperative to find an alternative version of Kendall's $\tau$, which has an eigenvalue distribution in the limit independent of the data distribution.